Select Page

 Your child’s letter-sound correspondence practice will pay off as they move onto the phonetic stage of spelling.

-There are tons of phonics games out there — including plenty on our very own Learn & Grow app — and the most successful ones will reinforce your child’s comfort level with phonetic spelling.
+There are tons of phonics games out there — including plenty on our HOMER app — and the most successful ones will reinforce your child’s comfort level with phonetic spelling.

 Rhyming games, for example, are an excellent way to sharpen their phonics spelling skills.
 You can play a “wrong word” game together.